 The Railway Sustainability Design Guide has been put together by the Sustainable Land Use Programme with Aecom to provide a resource of materials to support the sustainable management of the railway estate.
-Files published on this page as pdf documents are an interim step to the planned publication on a web-based portal – the image above shows the initial web design.
+The guide is available on this link (https://planengageuk.alytics.com/networkrail-digital-sdg/home) but is also published as pdf documents on this page.

 The Government review in to Network Rail’s vegetation management practices undertaking by John Varley in 2018 recommended that Network Rail needed an ambitious vision for its lineside estate, and that the estate needed to be managed as an asset.
 The Department for Transport (DfT), as part of their response to an action from the Varley review, published